donSchoe/webgl-haloed-lines/README.md

 # Haloed Lines with WebGL

+Implementation of the haloed-lines-algorithm by Arthur Appel et al. (1979) using WebGL, JavaScript and HTML5.

+The haloed-line-algorithm is a method in computer graphics to represent three-dimensional objects.
+The drawn lines are enhanced by an invisible outline, the halo, which covers lines in the back and therefore emphasizes the effects of three-dimensionality.

+A demo site is available here: <http://webgl.qhor.net/halo>

+### License

 Copyright (c) 2013 Alexander Schoedon <schoedon@uni-potsdam.de>

 This program is free software: you can redistribute it and/or modify it under